Bill Hulsey Lawyer – Patents

 - Certified Business Economist through the National Association of Business Economists (in progress);

-- Professional Engineer in Nuclear Engineering from the American Nuclear Society (in progress).
+- Professional Engineer in Nuclear Engineering from the American Nuclear Society (approved to sit for the Texas Nuclear P.E.
+Exam in October 2023).

 He sees these economic development skills, endorsements, and connections as a proactive service to benefit our firm’s clients.
 Through this work, Bill advances the existing and potential markets in the Southeast U.S. by promoting economic development through entrepreneurship and innovation.